DabbinDallas/A4K_Recommendations/FenlightAM Setup Guide.md

 > 5. Follow the on-screen instructions (We'll be copying and pasting the link for better images)
 > <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/dd8d9012-4a7f-4249-af86-d03e5fe0a4a1" />
 > <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/4b477b11-d44c-46aa-abf9-e5f601cf3c18" />
-> 6. Sign in on this page or Join now if you havent created an account and make your way back to this page
+> 6. Sign in on this page or Join now if you havent created an account and make your way back to the page that was linked in the above picture (https://trakt.tv/activate)
 > <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/3127a0f2-e39e-4f5f-a535-7b588c694ecc" />
 > 7. Enter the code displayed on the popup window in Kodi
 > <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/50ffed86-310b-4bcf-9a04-57cfde3d00cd" />